Ocnița District

 Ocnița is a district (raion) in the north of Moldova, with the administrative center at Ocnița.
 The other major cities are Otaci and Frunză.
-As of 1 January 2011, its population was 56,100.
+As of the 2024 Moldovan census, its population was 31,610.

 History

 The first evidence of a locality in the district comes from 1419, when is attested the city Otaci, called Stânca Vămii.
 Other historical attestations of district towns down to the period 1422–1431 when the localities are listed first: Hădărăuți, Mihălășeni, Lipnic, Naslavcea and others.
 20 August 1470, at Lipnic (Lipinți) was famous Battle of Lipnic, the river, where the Moldavian military, led by Stephen the Great, defeated the armies of the Crimean Khanate led by Murtada.
 After the fight Khan son and his brother Eminec are captured and taken as prisoners.
 In the following centuries the territory adjacent to the boundary of the district today is the Principality of Moldavia: Grand Duchy of Lithuania later the Polish-Lithuanian Union and Russian Empire.
 In 1812, the district and Bessarabia as a whole were occupied by the Russian Empire after the Treaty of Bucharest.
 In 1918 with the Union of Bessarabia with Romania, the area became part of Hotin County.
 In 1940, following the Molotov–Ribbentrop Pact Bessarabia was occupied by the Soviet Union.
 In 2004 the district had 56,500 inhabitants.